Photo courtesy of Richie Hardcore. Discretion advised: Language in this post may be triggering for some readers. 5 minute read.

 “Everyone is looking at it but no one’s talking about it.
 A lot of people still think porn is Playboy and it’s not.”

-To better understand the influences of pornography in the Australian region, we spoke to Richie Hardcore, a retired professional kickboxer and Muay Thai fighter from New Zealand.
+To better understand the influences of pornography in the Oceania region, we spoke to Richie Hardcore, a retired professional kickboxer and Muay Thai fighter from New Zealand.
 Today he splits his time between training other fighters and his work as an activist.

 Currently, he sits on the board for White Ribbon NZ fighting against domestic violence and visits schools and universities to talk about stopping sexual and family violence.

-Porn in New Zealand and Australia are very similar, and Richie said both aren’t very different from the US or Canada.
+Porn-fueled issues in New Zealand and Australia are very similar, and Richie said both aren’t very different from the US or Canada.
 In Australia, over 90% of boys and over 60% of girls have seen pornography by the time they are 16.
 Boys are more likely than girls to become enthusiastic and regular consumers of porn, and young teens report feeling pressured to do things their partners have seen in porn.

 “Porn gets left out of the equation because porn is considered cool,” Richie said.
 “But you can’t divorce the Harvey Weinstein’s from porn.”

 Richie is 39-years-old, but first came in contact with porn when he was 10.
 He was at a friend’s house when that friend’s brother put on an explicit video.

 “This was the time of VHS.
 I didn’t even know what it was until he put it on, and I obviously found it exciting.”